-- Layer Three – Draw the mirror – On this layer, I draw the mirror.
+- Layer Three – Draw the mirror – I draw the mirror on this layer.
 Again like layer two, I fill this with color.
 When you fill with a color on a shape, you can use any color.

 - Layer Four – Clipping Mask – I then go back to layer two and import a photo of the finish to finish on the top of layer two.
 Once I have positioned the photo, I click on the layer to get a clipping mask tool to cut the layer’s photo.

 - Layer Five – Clipping Mask – I now need to insert a mirror or color as a mirror to do the same thing and import a photo and then do the same thing as layer four.

-Procreate is really a great tool.
-Once you learn how to use Procreate, it can help you be able to do many designs.
-You can also easily switch colors and finishes to see what you like best.
-This makes it a great tool for product development.
+Procreate is a great tool.
+Once you learn how to use Procreate, it can help you do many designs.
+You can also easily switch colors and finishes to see what you like.
+This makes it an excellent tool for product development.